 A student will be placed on Academic Alert if he/she fails to earn in any given semester a grade point average of 2.00 or higher, but has otherwise maintained SAP as defined above.
-As such, the student's academic progress during the following term will be monitored by the Academic Success Coordinator (working in conjunction with the student's professors).
-The student will be asked to attend a required meeting with the Academic Success Coordinator at the beginning of the next term to help the student chart a course of action for improving their academic standing.
+Students on Academic Alert status will have their academic progress monitored during the following term by the Academic Success Coordinator (working in conjunction with the student's professors).
+The student will be asked to attend a required meeting with the Academic Success Coordinator at the beginning of the next term to help the student chart a course of action for improving their academic performance.

-Developmental Courses: A student may also be placed on Academic Alert for failure to complete required developmental courses with a "C-" or higher and for failure to passed any developmental course exit exam within the first two terms of enrollment at Emmanuel College.
-(Exception: If a student place in MA 095, the student will have two additional semesters after completing MA 095 to pass MA 099 before being placed on Academic Alert.)
+Developmental Courses: A student may also be placed on Academic Alert for failure to complete required developmental courses with a "C-" or higher and for failure to pass any developmental course exit exam within the first two terms of enrollment at Emmanuel College.
+(Exception: If a student places in

+MA 095, the student will have two additional semesters after completing MA 095 to pass MA 099 before being placed on Academic Alert.)

 Accepted transfer students who have been placed on academic probation/dismissal at their previous institution will be placed on Academic Alert status.
-(See Satisfactory Academic Progress Policy.)